 The Valley is situated close to the village Theologos, some 23 km southeast from Rhodes town, and 10 km from the Airport.
 The Valley was found in the 1930s by Italians, who developed a beautiful 1 km path that goes through the canyon along with the areas where the butterflies are most densely populated.
 First studies were conducted by a German entomologist Reinhard Eiger.

-The bottom entrance is next to the Museum of Natural History, the middle entrance is considered to be the main entrance with a snack bar and a souvenir shop, the upper entrance is next to the Monastery of Panaghia Kalopetra.
+There are three entrances with parking areas.
+The bottom entrance is next to the Museum of Natural History.
+The middle entrance is considered to be the main entrance with a snack bar and a souvenir shop, and the upper entrance is next to the Monastery of Panaghia Kalopetra.

-From January to February the butterflies are in the form of little eggs that are spread throughout the island.
-In April these eggs produce the small larva which is transformed into a chrysalis caterpillar, and in May they achieve their final shape of a butterfly.
+From January to February, the butterflies are in the form of little eggs that are spread throughout the island.
+In April, these eggs produce the small larva, which is transformed into a chrysalis caterpillar, and in May, they achieve their final shape of a butterfly.
 When it turns hot, usually at the beginning of June, they leave their locale and migrate during the night until they reach the valley where they stay until the end of September.
 Butterflies are attracted by the smell of the resin of Styrax trees as well as the coolness and humidity of the surroundings.

 Open Every Day